-These meatballs, cute morsels of ground beef, packed with tons of flavor, slow cooked in a rich tomato sauce, will have your taste buds singing.
+Pork and beef Italian meatballs in tomato sauce, Polpette al sugo.
+Moist, tender morsels of mixed ground pork and beef, packed with tons of flavor, slow-cooked in a rich tomato sauce.
+These will have your taste buds singing for sure!

 For the meatballs: